sderosiaux/every-single-day-i-tldr/README.md

 # 01-03-2018

+- https://cloudplatform.googleblog.com/2018/02/announcing-SSL-policies-for-HTTPS-and-SSL-proxy-load-balancers.html Create and link an SSL policy (custom or predefined) to a LB
 - https://cloudplatform.googleblog.com/2018/02/fully-managed-export-and-import-with-Cloud-Datastore-now-generally-available.html Export and import with Cloud Datastore now GA!
 - http://www.scalactic.org/user_guide Scalactic, originated from ScalaTest, is a small lib providing simple and useful structures such as "Or" and "Every" to type like: "String Or One[Error]", left biased; provides some "===" and neat stuff.